You are on: darsys.com

 - Imperial War Museum.
 (Lambeth North) I

-thought I'd hate it, but I didn't.
 I loved it.
-There is an amazing exhibit
+There was an amazing exhibit on the Holocaust there (for

-on the Holocaust there (for 14 and older only) that will blow your mind.
+14 and older only) that will blow your mind.
+Very painful, I must say.

 - The most famous museum is, of course, the British Museum (Russell

-Square or Goodge Street) which is
+Square or Goodge Street) which

-I didn't think it was much better than average.
-The museum includes the
+honest, I didn't think it was much better than average because I am just

-Rosetta Stone among other things and some amazing Egyptian antiquities.
+Portland Vase among other things and some amazing Egyptian antiquities.

 - Museum In Docklands.
 (Canary